On properties of the space of quantum states and their application to construction of entanglement monotones: The convex hulls and the convex roofs

-The \textit{$\mu$-convex hull} of a Borel semibounded function $f$ on the set $\mathfrak{S}(\mathcal{H})$ is defined as follows
+The \textit{$\mu$-convex hull} $\mu\textup{-}\!\operatorname{co}f$ of a Borel semibounded function $f$ on the set $\mathfrak{S}(\mathcal{H})$ is defined as follows

-(where the infimum is over all probability measures $\mu$ with the barycenter $\rho$).
-If the function $\mu\textup{-}\mathrm{co}f$ is universally measurable\footnote{By using the results in \cite{Ressel} this can be proved for any bounded Borel function $f$.} and $\mu$-convex then it is the greatest $\mu$-convex function majorized by $f$.
-By propositions \ref{mu-co-ls} and \ref{mu-co-us} below (taking with evident convexity of the function $\mu\textup{-}\mathrm{co}f$ and proposition A\nobreakdash- 2 in the Appendix) this holds if the function $f$ is lower bounded lower semicontinuous or upper bounded upper semicontinuous.
+(the infimum is over all probability measures $\mu$ with the barycenter $\rho$).
+If the function $\mu\textup{-}\!\operatorname{co}f$ is universally measurable\footnote{By using the results in \cite{19} universal measurability of the function $\mu\textup{-}\!\operatorname{co}f$ can be proved for any bounded Borel function $f$.} and $\mu$-convex then it is the greatest $\mu$-convex function majorized by $f$.
+By Propositions \ref{p1} and \ref{p2} below (used with evident convexity of the function $\mu\textup{-}\!\operatorname{co}f$ and Proposition~\ref{pA-2} in the Appendix) this holds if the function $f$ is either lower bounded and lower semicontinuous or upper bounded and upper semicontinuous.